NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Notice how we used the same resolution (option ``--tr``) for both images when mapprojecting.
 That helps making the resulting images more similar and reduces the processing time (:numref:`mapproj-res`).

-See the note in :numref:`mapproj-example` about perhaps reducing the resolution of the DEM to mapproject onto if ghosting artifacts are seen in the produced DEM.

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices of the stereo algorithms.